 - The GPS can be really slow to connect if you haven’t synced to your phone recently, or if you changed locations (like one state/country to another).
 Once that initial connection, it usually takes 10 or so seconds to get signal.

-Best Training Features: Garmin Forerunner 235
+The Classic: Garmin Forerunner 235

 The Forerunner 235 is the most popular entry-level GPS watch, and remains a favorite today, even though it was released 5 years ago.
 I personally think the watch is overrated (gasp!).
 I actually bought the Forerunner 235 first, only to return it for the Vivoactive 3 because I thought there had to be a better value watch.
 While I didn’t love the Forerunner 235, it can be a good fit for some people.
 Here are its pros and cons.

 - The GPS is super fast.
 I didn’t use the watch in different locations, but the GPS was the fastest to connect where I did test it, and it found signal basically immediately.

 - You get extra training features like Race Predictor and Recovery Time.
 Race Predictor hasn’t been super accurate for me (likely because I don’t track every non-running workout), but others say it’s on the money.
 If you track every workout and run more frequently, it will probably be more accurate.
 As for Recovery Time, it lets you know how long to wait before a hard effort (it doesn’t mean to not work out at all, just to do something more moderate/easy in the meantime).